 Public secondary schools in Belgium

 States schools are free to all pupils, although they may require a contribution for textbook costs.

 The curriculum is broad to begin, but as students move into higher years, or cycles, they have more choice about the subjects they take.
 In the final cycle, between ages 16 and 18, it is also possible for students to study part-time while undergoing vocational training.

 When students begin to specialize, their courses of study focus on one of four areas:

 - General education: prepares students for the transition to higher education and focuses on training theory and general knowledge.

 - Technical education: similar to general education but focuses more on practice and technical teaching, preparing students for either a profession or further studies.

-- Vocational education: provides direct access to a profession at the end of the course of study and is heavily focused on practice.
+- Vocational education: provides direct access to a profession at the end of the course of study and focuses heavily on practice.
 Students also receive one or more additional years, called fourth degree.

 - Art education: organized in exactly the same way as technical education, but the elective options are within arts and non-technical subjects.
 Students can go on to higher education in either a specialized institution, such as an art college, or to a university or college, depending on the subjects studied.